 It’s been almost impossible to avoid the growing, glowing hubbub surrounding apple cider vinegar (ACV) and the many ways it can benefit your health and wellness.

-Perhaps you stored some apple cider vinegar a few years ago and forgot about it, leaving it to collect dust in the back of your pantry (next to other vinegar products like white vinegar and balsamic vinegar).
-And like most of the condiments in your kitchen, the bottle of vinegar may have an expiration date indicating that it has lived past its shelf life.
+Perhaps you bought a bottle of apple cider vinegar on Amazon a few years ago and forgot about it, leaving it to collect dust in the back of your pantry (next to other vinegar products like white vinegar and balsamic vinegar).
+And like most of the condiments in your kitchen, the bottle of vinegar may have a printed expiration date indicating that it’s well past its recommended shelf life.

-Your first reaction may be to throw it away, but wait!
+Your first reaction is probably to throw expired apple cider vinegar away.
+But wait!
 That vinegar might still be perfectly fine for you to consume or use.

-To properly explain how long apple cider vinegar lasts, we must first decipher what it is and how it’s made.
+To properly explain how long apple cider vinegar lasts, we must first understand what it is and how it’s made.

 What is Apple Cider Vinegar?

-Essentially, apple cider vinegar is a vinegar that is made from fermented apple cider.
+Essentially, apple cider vinegar is vinegar made from fermented apple cider.
 It’s known to have a highly acidic flavor, and is commonly used as an ingredient in salad dressings, marinades, food preservatives and chutneys.
 It’s also great for pickling vegetables.

-Commonly abbreviated to ACV, this popular vinegar is a versatile pantry staple with an endless assortment of purported health benefits, including stabilizing blood sugar, lowering blood pressure, killing E. coli and accelerating weight loss.
+This versatile pantry staple provides an endless assortment of purported health benefits, including stabilizing blood sugar, lowering blood pressure, killing E. coli bacteria and accelerating weight loss.

-As an all-natural and cost-effective ingredient, this apple-based vinegar has a mild taste that can be mixed with olive oil and maple syrup for the perfect salad dressing.
-Or, it can be diluted and incorporated into your self-care routine as a DIY face toner or pH-balancing hair rinse.
-Around the house, apple cider vinegar can make effective all-natural cleaners for just about everything.
+As an all-natural and cost-effective ingredient, apple-based vinegar has a mild taste that can be mixed with olive oil and maple syrup to create the perfect salad dressing.
+It can be diluted and incorporated into your self-care routine as a DIY face toner or pH-balancing hair rinse.
+And apple cider vinegar can make effective all-natural cleaners for just about everything around the house.

 Over time, if you forget to use your apple cider vinegar, the liquid becomes cloudy and there’s rust-colored sediment at the bottom of the bottle.
-You open it and it smells, well, as pungent as it always had.
+But when you open it, it simply smells as pungent as it always has.

 Has it gone bad?
 How can you tell?
-To answer that question, let’s take a look at how this vinegar made.
+To answer that question, let’s take a look at how this vinegar is produced.

 How Is Apple Cider Vinegar Made?

-Typically, apple cider contains 1% to 8% alcohol.
-To transform apple cider into apple cider vinegar, a second fermentation process converts the alcohol to vinegar with acetobacter, a type of good bacteria that turns alcohol into acetic acid, providing the vinegar with its characteristic sour, acidic quality.
+Typically, apple cider contains 1% to 8% alcohol, and it’s transformed into apple cider vinegar via a second fermentation process.
+That converts the alcohol to vinegar containing acetobacter, a type of good bacteria which turns alcohol into acetic acid; acetic acid is what provides the vinegar with its characteristic sour, acidic quality.

 While the look, smell, and flavor of ACV can change over time, studies conducted by the Vinegar Institute show that the shelf life of apple cider vinegar is nearly indefinite.
-Some jars list expiration dates ranging between two to five years, apple cider vinegar is still seen as safe to consume after the expiration date.
+Some jars list expiration dates ranging between two and five years, but apple cider vinegar is almost always safe to consume after the expiration date.

+Here’s why.
 According to a 2017 study, fermented foods and beverages are known to be safer than their unfermented counterparts because they’re “self-preserving.”
-The acidity created by vinegar’s fermentation process creates an environment where common bad bacteria such as salmonella, e.
-Coli, or staphylococcus aureus can only survive a few hours, not long enough to multiply.
-In fact, some experts believe that the ongoing fermentation process means that the vinegar could become even safer once it surpasses its expiration date.
+The acidity created by vinegar’s fermentation process creates an environment where common bad bacteria such as salmonella, E. Coli, or staphylococcus aureus can only survive a few hours, not long enough to multiply.
+In fact, some experts believe that the ongoing fermentation process means that apple cider vinegar could become even safer once it passes its expiration date.

 The fermentation process produces a substance called the “mother,” which is included in high-quality bottles of apple cider vinegar.
 (Bragg ACV is generally considered the best quality product available.)
-It may look like a gross, stringy mucus or phlegm that settles at the bottom of an ACV jar, but that’s the “mother,” and it’s actually composed of probiotics.
-It is one of the healthiest benefits of this vinegar.
-(If you’ve ever looked into the health benefits of kombucha, you know that the “mother” of kombucha is super healthy too!)
+It may look like a gross, stringy mucus or phlegm has settled at the bottom of an ACV jar, but that’s the “mother,” and it’s actually composed of probiotics – making it one of the healthiest elements of the vinegar.
+(If you’ve ever looked into the health benefits of kombucha, you know that the “mother” of kombucha is super healthy, too.)

-Because it can grow within a bottle of apple cider vinegar and has a hazy, unpleasant appearance, a lot of apple cider vinegar manufacturers actually pasteurize their vinegar to prevent the “mother” from forming.
-Don’t worry, though.
-This change in appearance is perfectly safe.
-It’s recommended to give your bottle a shake to redistribute the “mother” evenly throughout the vinegar.
+Because the mother grows naturally in a bottle of apple cider vinegar and has a hazy, unpleasant appearance, a lot of apple cider vinegar manufacturers actually pasteurize their vinegar to prevent it from forming.
+Don’t worry about the mother, though; this change in appearance is perfectly safe.
+Just give your bottle an occasional shake to redistribute the “mother” evenly throughout the vinegar.
 That will maintain the ACV’s quality.

-We’ve established that apple cider vinegar remains safe to use even after the expiration date, but it’s still important to properly store it to retain the highest quality for an extended period of time.
+We’ve established that expired apple cider vinegar remains safe to use even after the expiration date, but it’s still important to properly store it.
+That allows the ACV to retain its full quality for an extended period of time.

 How to Properly Store Apple Cider Vinegar

 Make sure you tightly twist the cap closed after using your vinegar.
 That will not only maintain the effectiveness of the mother, but will prevent contaminants from getting inside.
-Refrigeration is not necessary, as we’ve mentioned, but you can still store it there if you prefer your vinegar chilled.
+Refrigeration is not necessary, as we’ve mentioned, but you can still keep ACV in the fridge if you prefer your vinegar chilled.

-When you store apple cider vinegar in the right conditions, it should retain its quality for about two years.
-But remember, it should still be safe to consume even when it loses that freshness.
+When you store apple cider vinegar in the right conditions, it will retain its quality for years.
+And it should still be safe to consume even if it’s lost its original taste and aroma.

 So, Can I Consume That Years-Old Bottle of Apple Cider Vinegar?